tiwariarjun91/tiwariarjun91/README.md

 ### Hi, I am Arjun, I am working as a Software Development Engineer at Jio.
 With my team we are building microservices using Golang.
-I am interested in the fields if Distributed and Parallel Computing.👋
+I am interested in the fields of Distributed and Parallel Computing.👋

 <!--
 **tiwariarjun91/tiwariarjun91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.